slieberth/aioRunbook/docs/index.rst

 Concept of Test Steps
 =====================

-A test step comprehends an execution step on a single device.
+A test step comprehends a set of interactions with a single device.
 During a test step one or more commands be executed on the specific device.
 The commands are provided with a list of strings, respectively with a list of objects for specific adaptors.
 In general the device parameters are referenced by the first word of the step attribute name.
 Optionally the